 These are only a few of the factors that can produce flawed breathalyzer results.
 In the case of diabetes, a state called ketoacidosis causes the production acetone which will be reported by the breathalyzer as alcohol.
 In the cases of asthma and COPD, the restricted airways increase the temperature of the breath sample provided which can cause the breathalyzer to show a higher than actual result for BAC.
 Without proper knowledge and experience, these things are hard to prove in court.

 The Officer told me I failed the Field Sobriety Test

 During the course of a DUI stop police officers routinely conduct Standardized Field Sobriety testing.
 These tests, when conducted in a manner approved by the NHTSA, can be used to help gauge if a person is under the influence of alcohol.
 The problem is that, even with specialized training, these tests are often improperly conducted and are highly subjective.
 That, combined with other factors such as pre-existing biological conditions such as age and weight, physical injuries or even noise from passing traffic and uneven terrain can all affect the outcome of your test, leading the officer to falsely charge you with DUI.

 The Pursuit of Justice in a Maryland DUI Case

 Simply put, most people don’t have the advanced knowledge of DUI Laws or extensive Courtroom experience necessary to successfully defend themselves against a drunk driving charge.
 That is why it is crucial to have an experienced DUI defense attorney to represent you during a DUI case.
 An experienced DUI lawyer will understand the science behind breath testing, the protocol for FSTS and have a keen understanding of Maryland DUI laws.
-If you’ve been charged with driving under the influence, then contact the legal offices of Alpert Schreyer today for a free consultation.
+If you’ve been charged with driving under the influence, then contact the legal offices of Alpert Schreyer today for a free case evaluation.